Axway/api-builder-docs/content/en/docs/how_to/set_up_a_project_with_a_connector.md

 ### Available connectors

-The following connectors are available for download directly from NPM:
+The following connectors are available for download directly from npm:

 * `@axway/api-builder-plugin-dc-mongo`
 * `@axway/api-builder-plugin-dc-mysql`